 So the sacrificial system both identified the Jews as being of ‘the righteous’ and was part and parcel of maintaining their righteousness when they sinned.

 Paul argues forgiveness is granted by repentance and faith in God, not by works of the law of Moses.
 This clearly anticipates the appropriation of the benefits of Christ’s atoning death on the cross described in Rom 3.25.

 ‘God counts righteousness apart from works’.
 Paul’s argument relating to David, is that David knew, he and others are not recognised as righteous before God because they offer levitical sacrifices, nor do they need to make animal sacrifices in order gain God’s forgiveness.
 David makes this quite clear in Ps 51 saying,

 ‘For you will not delight in sacrifice, or I would give it; you will not be pleased with a burnt offering.
 The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise.’
 (Ps 51.16-17)

-Paul further explains to IJ, this is the blessing Gentile believers have received.
+Normally these blessings were reserved for the people of Israel only.
+Paul now moves on to explain to IJ, this is the blessing Gentile believers have received.

 ‘How then was it counted to him?’
 Paul is still speaking to IJ at this point and explaining that believing Gentiles are counted righteous in God’s sight.
 Paul makes the point Abraham was counted righteous because he believed God would give him a massive family.
 He was also counted righteous in Genesis 15 before he was circumcised in Genesis 17.
 This means he was a Gentile believer when he was counted righteous.